 applying for the decree nisi - this is a document stating that the court does not see any reason why the divorce cannot proceed.

-applying for the decree nisi - this is the official legal document which ends your marriage.
+applying for the decree absolute - this is the official legal document which ends your marriage.

 For more information read The divorce process.

-The concept of no-fault divorce is expected to be introduced in the coming year.
-This will apply to both marriages and civil partnerships and will remove the need to show “fault” or evidence of the other spouse’s behaviour.
+The concept of no-fault divorce is expected to come into force in autumn 2021.
+This will apply to both marriages and civil partnerships and will remove the need to show 'fault' or evidence of the other spouse’s behaviour.
 However there is still no such option available if you want to get a divorce in England and Wales.
-For more information read our blog on no fault divorces.
+For more information read No-fault divorce.